 Trying to select the right air filter for your Gaithersburg home can be a daunting experience.
 Which brand is best?
-Should you just get the cheapest?
-These are just some of the questions that make the selection mind-boggling.
+Does the price reflect the quality?
+These are just some of the questions that make selecting home air filters so mind-boggling.
 Let Parker Pearce Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a simple way to figure out how efficient your current filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then with standard table salt, begin to pour the salt through the filter then see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust pass through as well.
-You might want to upgrade your filter to higher quality filter that is more efficient.
+Here’s an easy way to figure out how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Set the filter horizontally, then with standard table salt, start pouring the salt through the filter and see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust pass through as well.
+You should probably upgrade your filter to higher quality filter that is more efficient.

 There are 3 primary considerations when choosing a household air filter; Size, Material and MERV rating.